susheelkbhargav/roman-numeral-converter/README.md

 		 }

-## 7. Testing
+## Validation

 A set of requests are sent with all the cases including but not limited to :
--Numbers within min and max values
--Numbers outside of min and max values
--Query Range within min and max values
--Missing Required Parameters
--String values that are not integers.
+-Numbers within min and max values - This should return a valid Roman Numeral -Numbers outside of min and max values- This should return an unprocessable entity status -Query Range within min and max values - This should return an array list of conversions -Missing Required Parameters - should send a 400 BAD_REQUEST error -String values that are not integer - should send a 400 BAD_REQUEST error.

 jUnit jupiter framework was used for all the test cases including testing exceptions

+Validations are done using hibernate.validator in spring boot.

-## 8. Error handling
+## Error Resolution

 ### Query value is 0